-- Service provider retainers which can be changed to service or project-based fees
+- Change service provider retainers to service or project-based fees.

-With this exercise you're looking creatively for every cost saving option.
+With this exercise creatively look for every cost saving option.

-Resource: If this sounds too daunting I recommend first reading Chris Voss’s book on negotiation “Never Split the Difference”
+Resource: For a few good tips on effective negotiation I recommend reading Chris Voss’s book “Never Split the Difference”

 Action: Make phone calls to negotiate potential savings, renegotiate existing agreements, ask questions and be persistent!

-After completing this step update the Step 1 Cash Flow Summary with any savings.
+After completing this step update the Step 1 Cash Flow Summary with the savings.

 Step 3: Cutting Staff Costs